Modern Bathroom Innovations

 Heated Towel Radiators

-These radiators are different to more traditional styles as they provide gaps for towels and clothing to be dried on.
+These radiators are different from more traditional styles as they provide gaps for towels and clothing to be dried on.
 Some of the more contemporary designs make use of vertical wall space rather than taking up space horizontally, providing room for other fittings.
 There are styles that would not look out of place in a vintage style ba